 The Old Ship, Hammersmith

 Feel like you’ve set sail to good times at this riverside pub, tucked away down some back streets off the Great West Road.

 The Drawing Room has pretty wood panelling, stunning views of the Thames, and its own private bar, where — prior to the pandemic — you could welcome up to 65 friends aboard for your occasion at this 350-year-old boozer.

 Party like it's 1859 in the private room upstairs at one of London’s original gin palaces.
 Fittingly, the bar is stocked with over 100 types of gin, but there’s also over 40 beers and ales and an extensive wine list.

-Decked out in hand-painted wallpaper, chandeliers, big windows and with a private cocktail bar, the 1859 Room can hold up to 90 people, and it offers bespoke canapes or full sit-down meals.
+Decked out in hand-painted wallpaper, chandeliers, big windows and with a private cocktail bar, the 1859 Room can in ordinary times hold up to 90 people, and it offers bespoke canapes or full sit-down meals.